jackfranklin/dotfiles/README.md

 # Updating
 You can run `make` at any time to keep things nice and tidy.
-To update a Vim plugin, just remove its folder from `~/.vim/bundle`.
-When you run `make` again (or just `make vim`), it will download the latest version.

 # Requirements